 Lea Bridge ward accounts for the highest number of resident 0-4 year old's, in comparison with the other 19 wards.
-The ward is set to account for a projected increase in the resident number of 0-4 year old's up to the year 2025.
+The ward is set to account for a projected increase in the resident number of 0-4 year olds up to the year 2025.
 A high number of new dwellings are planned to be constructed within the ward over the forthcoming decade.
 Our CSA has identified a shortage of places across all age groups, both for full day and term time care.
 This shortage of full day places is enough to trigger the potential need for at least two new 50+ place full day care nurseries.

-Lea Bridge Gas Works: The Early Years, Childcare & Business Development service worked with Economic Growth & Housing Delivery to ensure a new 50+ place nursery was provided as part of this redevelopment.
+Lea Bridge Gas Works: A new 50+ place nursery will be provided as part of this redevelopment.
 Current plans for the site include new urban community with 573 new homes a new 50+ place nursery school, two acres of landscaped public space, including play spaces and a new community square.
 The site creates a new link from surrounding residential areas to Leyton Jubilee Park and the Lea Valley.
 Awaiting confirmation of anticipated completion date.

-Lea Bridge Road Station Redevelopment: We are currently working with Economic Growth & Housing Delivery to undertake a feasibility for the creation of new early years childcare places.
+Lea Bridge Road Station Redevelopment: We are currently undertaking a feasibility for the creation of new early years childcare places.
 Awaiting confirmation of anticipated completion date